smartm13/hotstar-ipl/README.md

 - refreshes the page
 - trying to go fullscreen

-To use other parts of Hotstar, Kindly disable extension.
+To use other parts of Hotstar, Kindly disable the extension.
+PS: When developed, X was 3mins.
+It may vary as economy varies :D

 ### How to load this extension:
 1) Download this repo:[all 3 files in one folder-say EXTENSIONFOLDER]